Welcome to Pivot-RP

 Ex Libris Pivot-RP is an online suite of tools for researchers and faculty that is accessible using a web browser.
 Pivot-RP provides research administrators, research development professionals, and individual faculty members quick and easy access to the right research opportunities, funding, and people.
 Pivot-RP provides global and local connections that strengthen research by exploring new avenues for funding and collaboration – for faculty, staff researchers, and graduate students.

 Pivot-RP includes intelligent mapping features that expedite funding discovery, dissemination, and collaboration.
-With Pivot, connecting the right opportunities with the right people is routine.
+With Pivot-RP, connecting the right opportunities with the right people is routine.

 This document presents an overview of Pivot-RP's user interface, example workflows, and help using Pivot-RP's on-screen features.